findusl/initiative-tracker/CONTRIBUTING.md

 ### TASK comments

 There are some TASK comments littered in the code, for things that aren't really an issue but could be fixed at some point.

+### Formatting

+Use `./gradlew ktlintFormat` before each commit and adds any formatting changes to your commit automatically.